GalahadBR/ecosite/README.md

 Automating Deployment

 .
-I decided to create a simple shell script to start minikube, build the image, prepare the hosts file and deploy the cluster on minikube cause most of the work is done on the deployment.yaml file.
+I decided to create a simple shell script to start minikube, build the image, prepare the hosts file and deploy the cluster on minikube.
+Most of the work is done on the deployment.yaml file.

+Testing

+.
+I was not able to test the deployment localy, only using external tools such as circleCI and github actions which I am not much familiar with.

 # Installation process